PFython/cleverdict/README.md

     >>> x.значение
     "znacheniyeh: Russian word for 'value'"

-`CleverDict` replaces all *invalid* characters such as punctuation marks with "`_`" on a *first come, first served* basis.
-To avoid duplicates or over-writing, a `KeyError` is raised in the event of a 'clash', which is your **strong hint** to rename one of the offending dictionary keys!
+`CleverDict` replaces all *invalid* characters such as (most) punctuation marks with "`_`" on a *first come, first served* basis.
+To avoid duplicates or over-writing, a `KeyError` is raised in the event of a 'clash', which is your **strong hint** to rename one of the offending dictionary keys to something that won't result in a duplicate alias.
 For example:

     >>> x = CleverDict({"one-two": "hypen",
                         "one/two": "forward slash"})